The down and dirty guide to eliminating unwanted adult content

 Curate from Twitter Lists and RSS: Create a twitter list with trusted sources and add the list as a source.
 It is one of the best ways to ensure that undesired content doesn't sneak in.
 Another great source for secure and bullet proof content is via RSS.
 If the site you follow offers a broad range of content and you are only interested in one specific topic, add a filter to the RSS feed once you have added it as a source.

 Eliminate Videos and photos: In the case where you curate your paper based on keyword or #tag searches on twitter, you will need to take extra care to be sure that unwanted photos or videos will be pulled into your paper with a #tag.
 If a #tag is trending on twitter, adult content providers will take advantage of this fact by adding the #tag or keyword to their content to broadcast their material far and wide.
 Although we do our best to filter out undesirable content, it is impossible for us to filter out photos or videos that use #tags with no other indication in the tweet that adult content is being shared.
-If you are curating content based on keyword searches, the safest bet to be sure that unwanted content does not slip into your paper is to uncheck photos and images in your Paper Sections Settings.
+If you are curating content based on keyword searches, the safest bet to be sure that unwanted content does not slip into your paper is to uncheck photos and videos in your Paper Sections Settings.

 Filter it: Filters can help somewhat in filtering out some of the undesired adult content on twitter but take note that if the twitter user does not include the word you have filtered out in his/her tweet, the inappropriate content can still sneak in.
 Unwanted content can still worm its way into a paper with innocuous hashtag searches.